 Students working on federally-funded projects MUST complete RCR through CITI and in-person training through the Graduate College.
-For more information on Grant RCR Training Requirements see Responsible Conduct of Research within FAU's Division of Research webpage.
+For more information on Grant RCR Training Requirements see Responsible Conduct of Research within FAU's Division of Research.

 The Federal Government’s Office of Research Integrity (ORI) promotes integrity in biomedical research supported by the U.S. Public Health Service (PHS) at about 4,000 institutions worldwide.
 ORI monitors institutional investigations of research misconduct and facilitates the responsible conduct of research (RCR) through educational, preventive, and regulatory activities.